Malako unveils its exclusive range of soft furnishings for bedrooms and bathrooms - www.lokmattimes.com

 Malako unveils its exclusive range of soft furnishings for bedrooms and bathrooms

-PNN New Delhi [India], January 30: Malako, a distinguished name in the world of luxurious soft furnishings, is ready ...
+New Delhi (India), January 31: Malako, a distinguished name in the world of luxurious soft furnishings, is ready to ...

 Founded by Pranav Kalra, an entrepreneur equipped with an MBA from the prestigious Indian School of Business, Hyderabad, acquired in 2019, Malako originated from the need to provide premium quality products at reasonable prices.
 The concept stemmed from the recognition of subpar quality prevalent in most products within the category and the excessively high prices associated with premium-quality products in the market.
 Malako aims to bridge this gap by introducing superior products at an affordable price range.